-Schedule a quick meeting with Bob McCune, Manager of Mentoring Programs, to find the right fit for you and your goals.
-No matter the program (and even if mentoring is not for you), our goal is to connect you with people and resources that will aid you in navigating the university.
+Unsure if mentoring is right for you?
+Schedule a meeting with a member of the mentoring team below to discuss any questions you may have.
+Even if mentoring is not for you, our goal is to connect you with the people and resources that will aid you in navigating the university.

 The University of Arizona sits on the original homelands of indigenous peoples who have stewarded this land since time immemorial.
 Aligning with the university’s core value of a diverse and inclusive community, it is an institutional responsibility to recognize and acknowledge the people, culture and history that make up the Wildcat community.
 At the institutional level, it is important to be proactive in broadening awareness throughout campus to ensure our students feel represented and valued.